 In warfare, they would draw the Kamon of a powerful family near the enemy soldiers to deceive them, or they would check the flags discarded by enemy generals to detect their movements in advance.

-Family crests were not only painted on military flags, but also on small flags and the sleeves of helmets and armor to distinguish friend from foe.
+Family crests were painted on military flags, small flags, helmet sleeves, and armor sleeves to distinguish friends from foes.
 People even used them as helmet marks.

 By the Nanbokucho period (1336-1392), general people knew the great samurais’ family crests.
 People used the family crest as if it were a synonym for the family name.
 In Taiheiki, a famous military chronicle of the time, family crests are often used in place of surnames when describing the military actions of warriors.

-The Chrysanthemum and Paulownia crest, which later became an authoritative imperial crest, had been in use since the early Kamakura period (1185-1333).
-At that time they used them as a private crest and painted them only on clothing and vessels.
+The Chrysanthemum and Paulownia crest, which later became an authoritative imperial crest, had been used since the early Kamakura period (1185-1333).
+At that time, it was used as a private crest and painted only on clothing and vessels.

 However, they used the sun and moon crest on flags for official use in public.
 Yet, by the time of the Nanbokucho period (1336-1392), the Imperial family had already begun the Chrysanthemum and Paulownia crest.
 They seemed to give it to the generals of distinguished merit on occasion.

 In this way, during the Nanbokucho period, the family crests became significant symbols of the family, both public and private.
-And they were given to reward generals for their merit, thus the family crests naturally gained authority.
+They were given to reward generals for their merit, thus naturally gaining authority.

-Accordingly, samurais developed the ritual of paying respect for the history of the banner or curtain attached to the family crests.
+Accordingly, samurais developed the ritual of respecting the history of the banner or curtain attached to the family crests.
 Formerly, samurais used the family crests as a marker of the family name, and they used the same crest among the same clan members.

 However, from the Nanbokucho to the Ashikaga period, the clans began to separate and fight each other.
 Then, to avoid confusion, they created the different crests to distinguish them even among the same clan.